FindOut/grapla-vue/README.md

 ## Introduction

-If you want to git clone this project and run a Grapla-Vue test project, check README in the /src folder
+If you want to git clone this project and run a premade Grapla-Vue test project, check README in the /src folder

 The following is for using Grapla-Vue as a github dependency in your own project